Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO Algorithm with Full Constraint Feedback

+where, we recall, $G$ is an upper bound to the Lipschitz constant of the cost and constraint functions.
 Intuitively, the auxiliary cost function adds a penalty to the actions that are away from the current feasible set $\mathcal{X}_t^\star$.
 See Figure \ref{f-tilde-fig} in the Appendix for illustrative examples.
-The auxiliary cost functions will be used to construct the surrogate cost functions on which we will run a no-regret algorithm.
+The auxiliary cost functions will be used to construct the surrogate cost functions for which we would run a no-regret algorithm, as outlined in Algorithm \ref{COCOAlgogen}.

-Since the function $\dist(\cdot, S)$ is well-known to be convex and $1$-Lipschitz \citep[Example 3.16]{boyd}, it follows that the auxiliary cost function $\tilde{f}_t$ is convex and $3G$-Lipschitz for any $t \geq 1.$ The following two lemmas underscore two important properties of the auxiliary cost functions, which will be useful later in the analysis.
+Since the function $\dist(\cdot, S)$ is known to be convex and $1$-Lipschitz \citep[Example 3.16]{boyd}, it follows that the auxiliary cost function $\tilde{f}_t$ is convex and $3G$-Lipschitz for any $t \geq 1.$ The following two lemmas underscore two important properties of the auxiliary cost functions, which will be useful later in the analysis.

 \begin{lemma} For any feasible comparator sequence $u_{1:T}$ and any decision sequence $x_{1:T}$, we have $\textsc{UD-Regret}\big(f_{1:T};u_{1:T}\big) \leq \textsc{UD-Regret}\big(\tilde{f}_{1:T};u_{1:T}\big),$ \emph{i.e.,}